Lord-Hellgrim/EZDB/README.md

 essentially a BtreeMap with some tacked on metadata and identifiers and some methods for creating it to ensure it maintains the schema.
 All of the rest of the code is for sending, receiving, updating, querying, securing, and (soon) encrypting StrictTable structs.

+"aes.rs" is a work in progress.
+Read only if you are interested in incorrect implementations of AES.